Arriva values its customers and aims to offer a safe, comfortable journey on a clean, well-maintained bus.

 Student fares are available to persons between 11 and 16 years of age, inclusive, and any person who can provide evidence that they are enrolled in a full time course, the duration of which is at least 3 months, with an educational institution registered with the Ministry responsible for Education in Malta.

 The elderly person's rate applies to persons who are in possession of a valid Kartanzjan card issued, in their name, by the appropriate Government Department.
-Persons over sixty years of age that do not produce the Kartanzjan will be charged the full adult fare.
+Elderly persons rates are equally applicable to non-Maltese persons who are are residents of the Maltese Isalnds and in possession of a valid eResidence 60+ Card.
+Persons over sixty years of age that do not produce the Kartanzjan or their eResidence 60+ card will be charged the full adult fare.

 Persons with disabilities